Kerrie Hipgrave, Psychotherapist, Counsellor & Behavioural Therapist

 Training, qualifications & experience

-I am a qualified Counsellor and Psychotherapist who is a BACP accredited registered member (No. 164016).
-I offer the following therapies that can be combined to suit an individual's specific needs:
+I am a Psychotherapist, Counsellor and Behavioural Therapist who is a BACP accredited registered member.
+I offer the following therapies that can be combined to suit your specific needs:

-- Behaviour Therapy for Tics (Tourette Syndrome & Tic Disorders)
+- Behaviour Therapy for Tics CBiTS (Tourette Syndrome & Tic Disorders)

-My experience of working with adults and children has given me a deep understanding of the intricacies of various psychological issues that people face on a daily basis.
-I possess a natural empathy and connectedness which is incorporated in my therapeutic work.
+My experience of working with all ages groups has given me a deep understanding of the intricacies of various psychological issues faced on a daily basis.
+I possess a natural empathy and warmth, changing confusion into clarity, helping to find the happier you.

 My work revolves around being friendly yet ethically boundaried and professional.
-I am experienced in psychologically and emotionally supporting clients whilst they choose to address emotional issues from the past in the present.
-The journey through counselling provides an opportunity for a client to find acceptance and to free themselves to move towards a brighter, more confident future.
+I am experienced in psychologically and emotionally supporting you to address emotional issues from the past.
+The therapeutic journey provides an opportunity to find acceptance and freedom to move towards a brighter, more confident future.

 “Counselling carefully takes care of my feelings.
-I feel safe and free to share and I know that I can trust counselling.” - Young Girl
+I feel safe and free to share and I know that I can trust counselling.” - Testimonial

 Areas of counselling I deal with